-I am an Associate Professor and Delft Technology Fellow at the Multimedia Computing Group at Delft University of Technology, the Netherlands, working on human speech-processing inspired automatic speech processing.
-I have an interest in anything and everything speech, human and automatic speech processing, non-nativeness, under-resourced languages, background noise, emotion, and preferably combinations of these.
+I am an Associate Professor and Delft Technology Fellow at the Multimedia Computing Group at Delft University of Technology, the Netherlands, and the Vice-President of the International Speech Communication Association (ISCA).
+My research focuses on human speech-processing inspired automatic speech processing with the aim to develop inclusive speech technology, i.e., speech technology that works for everyone irrespective of how they speak or the language they speak.
+Topics that I particularly am interested in: human and automatic speech processing, non-nativeness, low-resource languages, atypical speech, emotion, and preferably combinations of these.
 I use different research techniques ranging from human listening experiments, eye-tracking, EEG, and computational modelling to deep neural networks.

-News: Due to the pandemic, we have postponed the first Dutch Speech Technology Day at Delft University of Technology to later this year.
-Hopefully September 2020.
+03/2020: Due to the pandemic, we have postponed the first Dutch Speech Technology Day at Delft University of Technology to later this year.
+Hopefully September/October 2021.
 More information can be found here.
 Join us!